The real Chilean miracle.

 There are of course many other sub-plots to this remarkable story of survival.
 But as someone who has lived and worked in Chile as a youth and adult, has several Chilean friends and who has written professionally on aspects of its political and economic development, it reminds me of how quietly and humbly efficient they are as a nation.
 They have suffered hardship and disaster, both human and nature-made, yet they display a measure of stoicism, discipline and tenacity that is truly remarkable.
 The last 68 days has offered proof of that above and below ground.
 Viva Chile y sus mineros!

-9 thoughts on “The real Chilean miracle.
+9 Replies to “The real Chilean miracle.”

 1. Pablo, this account compares quite favourably with Daniel Henninger’s WSJ piece being trumpeted by the usual sorts, rather fetchingly-titled Capitalism Saved the Miners.